gecio/gecio.github.io/docs/_imke/gettingstarted/index.de.md

 Kubernetes-Cluster erzeugen, wie Sie auf das Cluster zugreifen und anschließend die angelegten Ressourcen wieder vollständig löschen.

-This Guide describes how to create your first iMKE project with a first Kubernetes cluster, how to connect to that cluster and how to cleanup all resources afterwards.

 ## Das erste Projekt anlegen

 Nach dem Login in iMKE erscheint folgendes Fenster, in dem wir auf